benjavalero/replacer/replacer-backend/technical-design.md

 @enduml
 ```

-## Package `dump`

-The dumps are generated monthly and placed in a shared folder in Wikipedia servers.
-This dump folder is structured in sub-folders corresponding to the different wiki-projects, e.g. `eswiki`, which are also structured in sub-folders for each generation date, e.g. `20120120`, containing finally the dump files.
-For instance:

-- `/public/dumps/public`
-  - `enwiki`
-  - `eswiki`
-    - `20200101`
-      - `eswiki-20200101-pages-articles-multistream.xml.bz2`
-      - `eswiki-20200101-pages-articles.xml.bz2`
-      - …
-    - `20191220`
-    - `20191201`
-    - …
-  - `eswikibooks`
-  - …

-The path of the shared folder and the wiki-project ares configured externally.

 ## Package `finder`

 The core functionality of the tool is to find all the potential _replacements_ in a text for a given language.
 We want also to find all the _immutables_ in this text, in order to be able to avoid as many false positives as possible.
 This operation will be performed millions of times when indexing a whole dump, therefore the performance is critical.